RevenueHunt/docs/docs/how-to-guides/show-quiz-on-customer-profile.md

     This guide is meant for developers and Shopify Partners.
 If you're not familiar with Shopify liquid, it is advised to ask for help from a professional to implement this.
 You can find/hire a developer [here](https://experts.shopify.com/).

+!!! note

+    This method works only for Shopify accounts using our [Shop Quiz: Product Recommender](https://revenuehunt.com/product-recommendation-quiz-shopify/) app.
+Unfortunately, we don't have a solution yet on how to show the quiz on a customer profile in WooCommerce, Magento or BigCommerce.

 ## Step 1: Connect Your Quiz to Shopify's Customer List

 To ensure quiz results are associated with the correct customer profile, the first step involves linking your quiz tool with [Shopify's Customer List](https://docs.revenuehunt.com/how-to-guides/send-leads-to-shopify-customers/).
 Follow the instructions in [this article](https://docs.revenuehunt.com/how-to-guides/send-leads-to-shopify-customers/) to check if the quiz was connected correctly.